-The predominant sources of sound to be introduced as part of the Proposed Development are the ancillary attenuated inverters (PCS units), dual DC battery storage containers and transformers attached to the photovoltaic panels located at several positions across the developable area, substation and the AC battery storage facility containing 20 battery storage containers, 10 associated inverters and 10 transformers.
+The predominant sources of sound to be introduced as part of the Proposed Development are the ancillary inverters (PCS units), transformers and dual DC battery storage containers attached to the photovoltaic panels, as located at several positions across the developable area.

-The site has been designed on an iterative basis with a view to minimising, as far as practicably possible, the projected operational noise levels with due regard to the relative sensitivity of neighbouring premises and all other site constraints.
+The site has been designed on an iterative basis with a view to minimising, as far as practicably possible, the projected operational sound levels with due regard to the relative sensitivity of neighbouring premises and all other site constraints.

-The assumed sound power data for the equipment to be installed as part of the Proposed Development are provided at Table 7.
+The assumed sound power data for the equipment to be installed as part of the Proposed Development are provided in Table 7.
 The overall levels correspond to the near maximum expected sound output for each of the respective plant, as advised by a candidate manufacturer.
 The propagation modelling therefore represents a relatively conservative scenario and actual sound levels would be expected to be less when the site is not operating at this capacity.

-Table 7 - Overall Sound Power Levels, dB LWA
+Table 7 - Overall Sound Power Levels, dB LwA

-Equipment & ID Sound Power Level, dB Lwa
+Equipment & ID Sound Power Level, dB L {WA}

 Battery Energy Storage System (BESS) 83

-Attenuated Power Conversion System (PCS) 93
+Power Conversion System (PCS) 93

 Transformer (TRA) 79

 Substation (SUB) 90

-The source noise data is further supplemented by the level of noise in octave bands, as provided at Table 8.
+The source data is further supplemented by the level of sound in octave bands, as provided in Table 8.
 This information is based on a combination of manufacturers data and RES experience of similar plant.